 2. Connecting people to nature

 One of Earth Day’s main goals is to connect people with nature so they understand why it is so important to be good stewards of the earth and environment.
 Park and recreation agencies have this goal every day!
 You are consistently providing programs to encourage people to get outside and learn about planet Earth and all it has to offer.
 Park and recreation departments are also implementing innovative ideas to help connect more children to nature – hello nature play spaces.
-Here at NRPA we support you in your conservation endeavors by providing education, articles, information and programs that can help you all make a collective impact in conservation, for example 10 Million Kids Outdoors!
+Here at NRPA we support you in your conservation endeavors by providing education, articles, information and programs that can help you all make a collective impact in conservation.

 3. Creating green infrastructure